 - i.
 National Security Services clearance certificate for UAE Nationals effective from 2014. - ii.
-5 Passport size colored photographs (not Polaroid). - iii.
-Passport Copy with minimum six months validity. - iv.
-UAE National ID. - v.
+2 Passport size colored photographs (not Polaroid) along with a digital copy - iii.
+Passport Copy with minimum six months validity - iv.
+UAE National ID - v.
 Attested copy of High School Certificate along with marks sheet (as applicable). - a.
-UAE 12th standard High School certificate students should submit the attested copy by the school and Ministry of Education, UAE. - b.
-Students from foreign schools operating in UAE approved by the Ministry of Education, UAE should submit attested certificate by the school & private Department in Ministry of Education, UAE. - c.
-Students from overseas school certificate should submit attested copy by the school, Ministry of Education, Ministry of Foreign Affairs and UAE Foreign Embassy from the country of origin. - vi.
-Proof of English Language proficiency as per admission criteria such as TOEFL score of 500 on the Paper-Based, 173 on the Computer-Based, or 61 on the Internet-Based test, IELTS score of (5.0) or Pearson Test of English Academic Score of 44 or Cambridge English Advanced Test score of 154 or City & Guilds IESOL Test score of B1 or the equivalent score on any other standardized test approved by the Ministry of Higher Education & Scientific Research (MOHESR). - vii.
-The following fees must be paid at the time of admission: (A total of AED 6,000/-) and payment for TOEFL, if applicable.
+UAE 12th standard High School certificate students should submit the attested copy by the school and Ministry of Education, UAE - b.
+Students from foreign schools operating in UAE approved by the Ministry of Education, UAE should submit attested certificate by the school & private Department in Ministry of Education, UAE - Students from overseas school certificate should submit attested copy by the school, Ministry of Education, Ministry of Foreign Affairs and UAE Foreign Embassy from the country of origin - vi.
+Proof of English Language proficiency as per admission criteria such as TOEFL score of 500 on the Paper-Based, 173 on the Computer-Based, or 61 on the Internet- Based test, IELTS score of (5.0) or Pearson Test of English Academic Score of 44 or Cambridge English Advanced Test score of 154 or City & Guilds IESOL Test score of B1 or the equivalent score on any other standardized test approved by the Ministry of Higher Education & Scientific Research (MOHESR). - vii.
+The applicable fees must be paid at the time of admission. - viii.
+In case of incomplete submission of documents provisional admission will be granted with an undertaking that the required details will be submitted within the stipulated time.
+In the event the duration and signed undertaking is not duly observed student needs to leave SUC without any liability from SUC.